challengers3/SentinelsOfMagic/README.md

 -h tells psql to make connection as if it were a server, this makes user access consistent with server access, and should save you from having to create two users, let me know if there are issues here
 -W makes psql ask for password

-Create a config.js file in the project database directory (e.g., SentinelsOfMagic/database) that module exports the string
+Create a config.js file in the project database directory (e.g., SentinelsOfMagic/database/config.js) with the following line:
 ```sh
 export 'postgres://USERNAME:PASSWORD@localhost:5432/fridgr'
 ```
-with appropriate replacements for username and password.

 When running on your dev machine this will be used for database connection, else the heroku DATABASE_URL environment variable will be used.